-Parameter 32: Delay time for engaging brake, range 0 to 9 PROTECTED!

-This parameter is used to set to amount of time delay between the end of a motion and engaging the air brake.
-It is a unit of 1/10 seconds.
-A "4" will thus delay for 4/10 second.
+Parameter 32: Brake Engage Delay, Delay Time for Engaging Brake, range 0 to 19 protected!
+This parameter is used to set to amount of time delay between the end of a motion and engaging the air

-Parameter 33: X-on/X-off Enable, 0 or 1
+Parameter 33: X-on/X-off Enable, X-on/X-off Enable, 0 or 1

 This parameter is used to enable the sending of the X-on and X-off codes via the RS-232 interface.
 If your computer needs these, this parameter should be set to 1.
-Otherwise, only the RTS and CTS lines can be used to synchronize communication.
-(See section 2.7 on RS-232 Interface.)
+Otherwise, only the RTS and CTS lines can be used to synchronize communication (see section on RS-232 Interface).

-Parameter 34: Belt stretch adjustment, range 0 to 99 PROTECTED!
+Parameter 34: Belt Stretch Adjtmnt, Belt Stretch Adjustment, range 0 to 399 protected!
 This parameter is used to correct for stretching in a belt if one is used to couple the motor to the load being moved.
-It is a count of the number of steps of motion that are added to the motor position while it is moving.
+It is a count of the number of steps of motion added to the motor position while it is moving.
 It is always applied in the same direction as the motion.
-Thus, when motion stops, the motor will snap backwards to take the load off the belt.
+Thus, when motion stops, the motor will snap backward to take the load off the belt.
 This parameter is not used in a HA5C and defaulted to 0.

-Parameter 35: Dead zone compensation, range 0 to 19 PROTECTED!
+Parameter 35: Dead Zone Compensatn, Dead Zone Compensation, range 0 to 19 protected!
 This parameter is used to compensate for the dead zone in the driver electronics.
-It is normally set to 0.
+It is normally set to 3.

-Parameter 36: Maximum speed, range 0 to 10000 (0 to 999999x100) PROTECTED!
+Parameter 36: Maximum Speed, Maximum Speed, range 0 to 10000 (0 to 999999 x 100) protected!
 This parameter defines the maximum speed.
-The value used is (Par 36)\100 in encoder steps/second.
+The value used is (Par 36)100 in encoder steps/second.
 The highest speed is thus 1000000 steps per second.
 It must be less than or equal to Parameter 18.
 If this parameter exceeds Parameter 19, only the smaller number is used.
 See Parameter 19 also.

-Parameter 37: Encoder test window size, range 0 to 999

-This parameter defines the tolerance window for the Z channel encoder test.
+Parameter 37: Enc Window Size, Encoder Test Window Size, range 0 to 999 This parameter defines the tolerance window for the Z channel encoder test.
 This much error is allowed in the difference between the actual encoder position and the ideal value when the Z channel is encountered.